tamirgen/Tic-Tac-Toe/README.md

  ![validation check](https://github.com/tamirgen/Tic-Tac-Toe/blob/main/assests/images/ttt-illegal-moves.jpg?raw=true)

 - If there is a winner, his name will be added to the winning sentence.
-- If there is a darw, the termial will print: "No one wins!
+- If there is a draw, the termial will print: "No one wins!
 Better luck next time."

 <br>